jeremi-chabros/MEA/images/notes.md

+# Notes on this folder mphil / images /
-# images for use on this github page
+## this folder contains images for use on this github page
 these can also be seen in the MPhil thesis